-ScioTeq and TREALITY Simulation Visual Systems - On June 30, 2021, TransDigm completed the divestiture of its ScioTeq and TREALITY Simulation Visual Systems businesses ("ScioTeq and TREALITY") to OpenGate Capital for approximately \$200 million in cash.
+ScioTeq and TREALITY Simulation Visual Systems - On June 30, 2021, TransDigm completed the divestiture of its ScioTeq and TREALITY Simulation Visual Systems businesses ("ScioTeq and TREALITY") to OpenGate Capital ("OpenGate") for approximately \$200 million in cash.
+During the second quarter of fiscal 2021, the Company determined ScioTeq and TREALITY met the criteria to be classified as held for sale.
 ScioTeq and TREALITY were acquired by TransDigm as part of its acquisition of Esterline Technologies Corporation ("Esterline") in March 2019 and were included in TransDigm's Airframe segment.
-Neither ScioTeq or TREALITY met the criteria to be classified as held for sale as of January 2, 2021.